fabric8io/fabric8/docs/develop/configuration.md

 You can then expose the `ConfigMap` resources either as volume mounts or as environment variables.

-If you are using Spring in your Java based microservices you may want to check out the [ConfigMap based PropertySource](https://github.com/fabric8io/spring-cloud-kubernetes#configmap-propertysource) that makes it really easy to load environment specific configurations along with any other configuration included in your docker image.
+If you are using Spring in your Java based Microservices you may want to check out the [ConfigMap based PropertySource](https://github.com/fabric8io/spring-cloud-kubernetes#configmap-propertysource) that makes it really easy to load environment specific configurations along with any other configuration included in your docker image.

 ### Git

 One of the downsides of using `ConfigMap` as described above is that there's no history or change tracking; there's just the latest version of the ConfigMap.
 For complex configuration its very useful to have a changelog so you can see who changed what configuration values when so that when things start to go wrong you can easily revert changes or see the history.

-So you can store your environment specific configuration in a git repository (maybe using a different branch or repo for each environment) then you can mount the git repository as a volume in your microservice docker container via a [`gitRepo` volume](http://kubernetes.io/docs/user-guide/volumes/#gitrepo) using a specific git revision.
+So you can store your environment specific configuration in a git repository (maybe using a different branch or repo for each environment) then you can mount the git repository as a volume in your Microservice docker container via a [`gitRepo` volume](http://kubernetes.io/docs/user-guide/volumes/#gitrepo) using a specific git revision.

-You can then use the [gitcontroller](https://github.com/fabric8io/gitcontroller) microservice to watch the [Kubernetes Deployments](http://kubernetes.io/docs/user-guide/deployments/) with one or more [`gitRepo` volumes](http://kubernetes.io/docs/user-guide/volumes/#gitrepo) and it then watches for changes in the associated git repositories and branches.
+You can then use the [gitcontroller](https://github.com/fabric8io/gitcontroller) Microservice to watch the [Kubernetes Deployments](http://kubernetes.io/docs/user-guide/deployments/) with one or more [`gitRepo` volumes](http://kubernetes.io/docs/user-guide/volumes/#gitrepo) and it then watches for changes in the associated git repositories and branches.

 When there are changes in a configuration git repository the `gitcontroller` will perform a rolling upgrade of the [Kubernetes Deployments](http://kubernetes.io/docs/user-guide/deployments/) to use the new configuration git  revision; or rollback.
 The rolling upgrade policy (e.g. speed and number of concurrent pods which update and so forth) is all specified by your [rolling update configuration in the Deployment specification](http://kubernetes.io/docs/user-guide/deployments/#rolling-update-deployment).

 Here is an [example of how to add a `gitRepo` volume to your application](https://github.com/jstrachan/springboot-config-demo/blob/master/src/main/fabric8/deployment.yml#L5-L14); in this case a spring boot application to load the [`application.properties`](https://github.com/jstrachan/sample-springboot-config/blob/master/application.properties) file from a git repository.

-You can either run `gitcontroller` as a microservice in your namespace or you can use the `gitcontroller` binary at any time or as part of your [CI / CD Pipeline](http://fabric8.io/guide/cdelivery.html) process.
+You can either run `gitcontroller` as a Microservice in your namespace or you can use the `gitcontroller` binary at any time or as part of your [CI / CD Pipeline](http://fabric8.io/guide/cdelivery.html) process.

 ### Choosing the right approach